zombie2256/bigdata/spark/examples/streaming/word_count_kafka/README.md

     kafka-topics.sh  --list --zookeeper localhost:2181

 ## Step 2 - Interacting with Kafka - Produce

+    # Locate the kafka brokers
+    # The kafka brokers inform zookeeper about their IPs adresses.
+Most of the eco-system considers the zookeeper as a central registry.
+    # First launch zookeeper client
+    zookeeper-client

+    # I found the for me the location of one of the brokers was ip-172-xx-xx-xxx.ec2.internal:6667

     # find the ip address of any broker from zookeeper-client using command get /brokers/ids/0
     # On the zookeeper-client prompt, list all the brokers that registered